josephehayes/03-Password-Generator/README.md

 ## Description
 This page will generate a password based on user input.

-Once Generate Password is selected, a series of prompts will appear to determine the criteria for the password The password length must be between 8 and 128 characters.
+Once Generate Password is selected, a series of prompts will appear to determine the criteria for the password.

+The password length must be between 8 and 128 characters.
 If anything below 8 or above 128 characters is entered, an error will be produced.

 The characters used for the password can be any of the following:

 * Uppercase: ABCDEFGHIJKLMNOPQRSTUVWXYZ